Wesleyan-Media-Project/automatic-speech-recognition/README.md

 ### 2.2 Project Setup

 The ASR scripts require that you have a dataset and table within your project.

+To create a dataset ([source](https://cloud.google.com/bigquery/docs/datasets#create-dataset)):

+- Open the [BigQuery page](https://console.cloud.google.com/bigquery?_ga=2.103652224.1250381803.1722868661-1595627548.1700335068) in the Google Cloud console.
+- In the **Explorer** panel, select the project for which you want to create a dataset.
+- Click the Actions button (three circles in a column) of the project, and then click the **Create dataset** option.
+- Enter any unique name for the Dataset ID.
+Leave all other fields as the default.
+- Proceed directly to the **Create Dataset** button and click.

+To create a table ([source](https://cloud.google.com/bigquery/docs/tables#create_an_empty_table_with_a_schema_definition)):

+- In the [BigQuery](https://console.cloud.google.com/bigquery?_ga=2.103652224.1250381803.1722868661-1595627548.1700335068) **Explorer** panel, select a project and dataset for which you want to create a table.
+- Click the Actions button (three circles in a column) of the dataset, and then click the **Create table** option.
+- Enter any table name for the Table field, and leave all other fields as the default.
+- Proceed directly to the **Create Table** button and click.

 Instructions on how to create a dataset is found [here](https://cloud.google.com/bigquery/docs/datasets), and instructions on how to create a table is found [here](https://cloud.google.com/bigquery/docs/tables).

-### 2.3 Install Dependencies
+### 2.3 Dependency Installation

 We recommend creating and activating a Python virtual environment before running the .py scripts: